liborty/rstats/README.md

 ## Trait VecVec

 Relationships between n vectors (in d dimensions).
 This is the original contribution of this library.
-True geometric median is found by fast and stable iteration, using improved Weiszfeld's algorithm.
+True geometric median is found by fast and stable iteration, using improved Weiszfeld's algorithm boosted by a secant method.
+These measures solve Weiszfeld's convergence problems in the vicinity of existing set points.

 * sums of distances, eccentricity (radius) measure,
 * centroid, medoid, outliers, true geometric median,